Skip to content

 Traditional veneers require the shaving back of some of the tooth enamel of the selected tooth.
 This allows the veneer to slip on top of the tooth and therefore does not occupy any significant extra volume.
 However, recently no-prep (no preparation) veneers are also available.
 These no-prep veneers do not need any preparation of the tooth enamel.
 Dentists simply bond them on top of the existing tooth and the procedure does not even require local anesthesia in most cases.
 However, the tooth will feel thicker than normal because of the extra thickness of the veneer.
 These veneers are not suitable for all situations.

+Veneers are made from either porcelain or from resin composites.
 Composite veneers are cheaper however they can discolour over time and are not as long-lasting as porcelain veneers.
+They each have pros and cons:

-• Composite veneers are more affordable, easier to make, can be easily repaired if damaged, can be completed in one visit, and can be removed if desired.
+Composite veneers are more affordable, easier to make, can be easily repaired if damaged, can be completed in one visit, and can be removed if desired.

-• Porcelain veneers are more expensive (because they are made by a dental laboratory), require more visits, can look more natural, and are more difficult to repair if damaged.
+Porcelain veneers are more expensive (because they are made by a dental laboratory), require more visits, can look more natural, and are more difficult to repair if damaged.

 The Procedure